TTY/01 /posts/evolving-card-games load: 0.42 0.51 0.38 mem: 18.2/32G ONLINE

 Fable 5Jun 9, 2026the June 11-12 audit and metrics rebuild; pulled June 13 by the US government suspension

-Fable 5 shipped on June 9 and ran the next three days under deliberately loose direction, the whole brief being “audit this and make the measurements real.”
+Fable 5 shipped on June 9 and ran the next three days under deliberately loose direction, the whole prompt being “audit this and try to fix it as best you can.”
+Crucially, and without much in the way of actual direction, it figured out what I was trying to do.
 In a roughly 76-commit burst it did exactly that: rebuilt the five metrics from proxies into actual measurements, calibrated them so published classics outrank degenerate fixtures, added the degeneracy vetoes that keep the search honest, made the game loop pure, and built the determinized ISMCTS player that gives the skill gradient its teeth.
 Then, on June 13, the US government ordered Anthropic to suspend Fable 5 and Mythos 5 for all foreign nationals on national-security grounds, and because Anthropic couldn’t reliably gate access by nationality it pulled both models for everyone.1 So the most capable model I had spent three days hardening my card-game fitness function, then got recalled by a federal directive, and Opus 4.8 took back over.
-Two days later the breakthrough landed.
+The next day the breakthrough landed.

 The step I kept skipping: ask a human

-The whole tower, five proxy metrics plus an LLM novelty judge, optimizes for fun and novelty without a single human ever playing one of these games.
-The original plan knew this.
-The last bullet was human playtesting, and the plan explicitly said to validate the proxies by correlating their scores against enjoyment ratings.
+The whole tower, five proxy metrics plus an LLM novelty judge, optimizes for fun with nothing checking the proxies against a real person actually enjoying a game.
+I’ve played them.
+The v1 games were mostly broken or nonsensical, which is how I knew the unconstrained genome was a dead end; the new ones I’ve tried are genuinely playable.
+What I haven’t done is sit other people down with a wide set and collect ratings, and I haven’t even played all of mine yet.
+The original plan called for exactly that: the last bullet was human playtesting, validate the proxies by correlating their scores against enjoyment ratings.
 It’s the one step I kept deferring, because it’s the only one that needs other people.

 So this week I built the thing that should have come earlier.
 A web server that serves any evolved game as a browser game against the AI, with a rating widget, deployed at cards.signalnine.net.
 It runs a curated set across all six skeletons.
 Now the loop the plan called for on day one can finally close: people play the judge-certified-novel games, rate them, and those ratings tell me whether any of the proxies correlate with fun at all.